epfl-lara/cs320/info/labs/lab01/lab01-README.md

 As a reminder, the labs are done in groups of 2-3, please register on Moodle if not already done.

-We advice you to create a git repository to track your work and collaborate.
+We advice you to create a private git repository to track your work and collaborate.

 The labs are graded through Moodle assignments, similarly to Software Construction (CS-214) that you might have taken.
 You will have to submit your `.scala` files on Moodle and you will receive automatically a grade and feedback.
 You submit as many times as you want, only the last submission will be taken into account.
 The tests are the same as the ones you will receive for each lab, we do not use any hidden tests.